Article

 Unlike W-2 forms, a 1099 form shows only the income you received during the year for earnings working as a freelancer or independent contractor.
 It doesn’t show tax deductions, since it’s up to the contractor to pay for it themselves.

-Form 1099 also reports income payments like rental income, royalties, gambling winnings, dividend and interest income, gains and losses in brokerage accounts, and more.
+Form 1099 also reports income payments like rental income, royalties, gambling winnings, dividend and interest income, gains and losses in brokerage accounts, aquatic life, attorney payments, fishing boat proceeds, healthcare payments, and royalties paid, among others.

 Banks or lenders use a form 1099, one to two years’ worth of tax returns, and other financial documents to:

-Depending on the applicant's unique financial picture, the bank/lender might request additional documentation.
-For instance, a self-employed person may be required to provide copies of their Profit and Loss (P&L) statements.
+Depending on the applicant’s unique financial picture, the bank/lender might request additional documentation.
+For instance, a self-employed person may be required to provide copies of their profit and loss statement.

 Most banks and lenders only require verbal confirmation to verify your income information.
 Some will seek email verification, request related documentation, and obtain federal tax return transcripts from the IRS.

-Why might someone need or create fake 1099s?
+Why might someone need or create fake 1099s for tax fraud?

 In 2020, Congress approved the CARES Act, which included the distribution of funds (Economic Impact Payments, and enhanced unemployment benefits) through the Internal Revenue Service (IRS) and states.